 I admire this evident desire to teach the world to sing, but all I can say is, “Tell it to Twitter!”

-Also, there are a lot of pop culture examples in this book.
+Parker also makes extensive use of pop culture to illustrate theoretical concepts.
 These are no doubt meant as a concession to the democracy of popular entertainment, but are they really all that democratic?
 For better or worse, high school and college curricula have developed a modified and diversified “canon” of Anglophone works, running, more or less, from Beowulf to Beloved, with a few non-Anglophone additions (e.g., Homer and the Russian novelists).
-In my experience, English majors are familiar with this canon, whereas not all of them are familiar with science fiction films or rap music or detective fiction or “bromantic” comedies.
+In my experience, English majors are familiar with this canon, whereas not all of them are familiar with science fiction films or rap music or detective stories or “bromantic” comedies.
 Popular culture, despite its presumptuous label, addresses itself more to niche markets than to the populace at large.
 For this reason, I think—perhaps unfashionably—that Heart of Darkness belongs in the place occupied in this book by Avatar, namely, as an exemplum of the colonial text.
-Unless I am mistaken, Avatar was greeted as epochal upon its release, and is not much mentioned now except as a punchline, whereas it seems as if we will be arguing over whether or not Conrad was a bloody racist for at least another hundred years.
+Unless I am mistaken, Avatar was greeted as epochal upon its release, and is not much mentioned now except as a punchline, whereas it seems as if we will be arguing over whether or not Conrad was a bloody racist for at least another century,

-Finally, once this book gets to political and identitarian critique in Chapter 6, it never leaves them.
-You would not know from this book about the changes in literary theory in the last fifteen to twenty years, and I wonder if Parker does not mention them precisely because they call much of the previous politicized (and identity politicized) critique into question.
-There is no mention in this book of Deleuze and affect theory, of neuroscientific or evolutionary approaches to criticism, of various new materialisms (feminist, queer, and otherwise) focusing more on bodies than texts, of new formalism and new aestheticism, of new (philosophical) realisms and object-oriented theories, of post-secularism, or even really of the revivified and belligerently universalist Marxism of which Zizek was and is the figurehead.
-This book ends, intellectually, in about the year 2000, which makes it somewhat incomplete, from my perspective.
+Finally, once this book gets to political and identitarian critique in Chapter 6, it never leaves it.
+You would not know from this book about the changes in literary theory in the last 15 to 20 years, and I wonder if Parker does not mention them precisely because they call much of the previous politicized (and identity politicized) critique into question.
+There is no mention in this book of Deleuze and affect theory, of neuroscientific or evolutionary approaches to criticism, of various new materialisms (feminist, queer, and otherwise) focusing more on bodies than texts, of new formalism and new aestheticism, of new (philosophical) realisms and object-oriented theories, of post-secularism, or even really of the revivified and belligerently universalist Marxism of which Slavoj Žižek was and is the figurehead.
+This book ends, intellectually, in about the year 2000, which necessarily makes it somewhat incomplete.

-Nevertheless, this book’s genial tone and clear explanations of such recondite ideas as those of Saussure, Derrida, Lacan, Sedgwick, Spivak and others, and such complicated concepts as the waves of feminism or the homosocial continuum, make it ideal for introductory courses in criticism and theory.
+Nevertheless, Parker’s genial tone and clear explanations of such recondite ideas as those of Saussure, Derrida, Lacan, Sedgwick, Spivak and others, and such complicated concepts as the waves of feminism or the homosocial continuum, make How to Interpret Literature ideal for introductory courses in criticism and theory.